Justoo254/Binance_lead_trader_visualizer/README.md

 2. Install dependencies
    `pip install -r requirements.txt`

-3. Run the notebook
+3. Run the notebooks
-   Open `notebooks/Lead_Trader_Analysis.ipynb` in Jupyter Lab or VS Code.
+   Open `notebooks/*.ipynb` in Jupyter Lab or VS Code.
+4. Run Plotly app
+  Open 'app.py' and run python3 app.py on the terminal to see the analysis via web
 ---

 ## 🔍 Disclaimer